Integrating mind and body: combining physical and mental health

-- Baseline and one month follow-up data collection are ongoing
+- Baseline and 1 month data collection has been completed

 - Fehily C, Bartlem K, Wiggers J, Wye P, Clancy R, Castle D, Wutzke S, Rissel C, Wilson A, McCombie P, Murphy F, Bowman J. Evaluating the effectiveness of a healthy lifestyle clinician in addressing the chronic disease risk behaviours of community mental health clients: study protocol for a randomised controlled trial.
 Trials.
 2017; 18:276. doi: 10.1186/s13063-017-2017-1

 - Fehily C*, Bartlem K, Wiggers J, Wye P, Clancy R, Castle D, Wutzke S, Rissel C, Wilson A, Bowman J. Embedding a healthy lifestyle clinician in a community mental health service.
-Poster presentation: International Congress on Behavioral Medicine, Melbourne, Australia, December 2016.
+Poster presentation: International Congress on Behavioral Medicine, Melbourne, December 2016.